SharePoint/sp-dev-docs/docs/spfx/web-parts/developer-guide/build-client-side-web-parts-with-angular-1-x.md

 }
 ```

-In the above code sample, every time the web part property is changed, it will broadcast an Angular event to which the Angular application will subscribe and handle it accordingly.
+In the above code sample, every time the web part property is changed, it will broadcast an Angular event to which the Angular application will subscribe it.
+When event is receiverd by the Angular application, it will then handle that accordingly.

 #### Subscribe to web part property change event in Angular